rmkanda/tools/README.md

 - [OpenSCAP](https://www.open-scap.org/) - The OpenSCAP ecosystem provides multiple tools to assist administrators and auditors with assessment, measurement, and enforcement of security baselines.
 - [Lynis](https://cisofy.com/lynis/) - Auditing, system hardening, compliance testing
+- [OpenVAS](https://www.greenbone.net/en/) - A full-featured vulnerability scanner.
+Its capabilities include unauthenticated testing, authenticated testing, various high level and low level Internet and industrial protocols, performance tuning for large-scale scans and a powerful internal programming language to implement any type of vulnerability test.

 ## Cloud